chiraggupta/ChiragGupta.com/_posts/2022-01-01-reflect-on-your-career.md

 I set the weight for growth as 40%, and impact, culture and life at 20% each.
 Anything below 50 marks a wasteful period in the career and staying above 75 is optimal.

-The weights also lead to interesting combinations:
+The weights also lead to interesting combinations and I'll try to give a few examples of the scenarios.
+#### Impact + Culture
-Impact + Culture: You love the mission and put ridiculous hours at work but you stay within your area of expertise and don’t look for opportunities to grow.
+You love the mission and put ridiculous hours at work but you stay within your area of expertise and don’t look for opportunities to grow.
 You often feel you are doing great but this is toil and can often cause burnout.

+#### Culture + Life

-Culture + Life: You love working with your team and the job allows you to balance your work and personal life.
+You love working with your team and the job allows you to balance your work and personal life.
 But you aren’t learning or having any meaningful impact.
 These jobs/teams are often the hardest to quit but if you want to have a purposeful, rewarding career you need to identify these and move on.

+#### Growth + Impact/Culture/Life

-Growth + Impact/Culture/Life: You can have short stints in your career where you focus on growth and ignore a couple of other parameters.
+You can have short stints in your career where you focus on growth and ignore a couple of other parameters.
 I said short stint because it’s very likely that the focus on growth will help increase your impact, allow you to make more time for your personal life or at least make it easier to find a new job that’s a better cultural fit.

 ## Reflecting on my career
 The whole point of this exercise was to apply this to my own career and after spending all the time identifying these indicators and did do that.
 I was obviously disappointed to see that I wasted over 4 years of my career but all the retrospection was totally worth it and I was pleased to see an overall upwards trend.
 I can’t wait to utilise this to help others in their careers.

 ![Pie Chart that shows  69% of my career as useful and 31% as wasted]({{ site.baseurl }}/assets/useful_or_wasted.png){: .post-image}

 ![Career Analysis chart showing percentages for every six months and a trend line]({{ site.baseurl }}/assets/career_analysis.png){: .post-image}